JohnOmernik/zetago/INSTRUCTIONS.md

 4. Install the fs docker registry via `$ ./zeta fs fsdocker`
     - This runs locally for now, as there is no shared filesystem
 5. At this point we are ready to build our ZK and MapR containers.
-    - `$ ./zeta fs mapr buildzk -u` # Build the ZK container
+    - `$ ./zeta fs mapr buildzk -u` Build the ZK container
-    - `$ ./zeta fs mapr buildmapr -u` # Build the mapr container
+    - `$ ./zeta fs mapr buildmapr -u` Build the mapr container
 6. Once built, we need to start the ZKs first:
     - `$ ./zeta fs mapr installzk -u`
 7. Once ZKs are running start them MapR containers:
     - `$ ./zeta fs mapr installmapr -u`
     - It will start CLDBs first, wait until they are up and running, and then run the standard nodes
     - Once it submits the standard nodes, it will provide a CLDB link.
-You can log into the MapR Console using the FSUSER password you provided in prep for what is likely the mapr user.
+You can log into the MapR Console using the FSUSER password you provided in prep for what is likely the `mapr` user.
 8. Now to complete MapR/FS install by installing fuse clients on nodes.
-    - `$ ./zeta fs mapr installfuse -u` # This installs the FUSE client on all agents so it's ready for cluster installation (ZETA!)
+    - `$ ./zeta fs mapr installfuse -u` This installs the FUSE client on all agents so it's ready for cluster installation (ZETA!)
-10. Create some local volumes for use in shuffle activities
+10. Create some local volumes for use in MapReduce shuffle activities
     - `$ ./zeta fs mapr createlocalvols -a -u`

 ### Cluster (Zeta) Install